What is Terra LUNA: Your ultimate guide

 After this crash, an entirely new blockchain was created with its own cryptocurrency.
 This have led many people to question how the new LUNA coin is different from the original.
 To have Terra LUNA explained, read on…

-LUNA is the native token of Terra, a blockchain developed by the Korean firm Terraform Labs. $32 million was raised to fund this development through the private sale of LUNA Coin.
-Investments came from centralised sources including Binance, Huobi, and OKEx.
+LUNA is the native token of Terra, a blockchain developed by the Korean firm Terraform Labs.
+A total of $32m was raised to fund this development through the private sale of LUNA coins.
+Investments came from centralised sources including Binance, Huobi and OKEx.

-The founding team was headed by entrepreneur and investor Daniel Shin, who graduated from Wharton School of Economics and founded HOF, a fintech portfolio company.
+The founding team was headed by the entrepreneur and investor Daniel Shin, who graduated from Wharton School of Economics in Philadelp[hia and founded HOF, a fintech portfolio company.

-LUNA launched in 2019 and is now one of the most successful decentralised finance coins.
-CoinMarketCap has currently ranked it the 11th largest by market capitalisation.
+LUNA launched in 2019 and for a time was one of the most successful decentralised finance coins.
+At one point CoinMarketCap ranked it the seventh-largest by market capitalisation.
 Since the recent crash, it has slumped to occupy the 214th spot as of 1 June 2022.

 How does Terra LUNA work?

 The aim of the Terra blockchain was to create stablecoins, tokens designed to combine the decentralised freedom of cryptocurrencies with the stability of fiat money.
 LUNA was a key piece to this system and was described as a staking or protocol token.